danielbmarshall/mediabox/README.md

 If using Lubuntu 16.04 LTS, you can map network NFS shares to a NAS by doing the following on the Host:

 `$ sudo apt-get install nfs-kernel-server`
--- Enables ability to share NFS directories on host.
+-- Enables ability to share NFS directories on host

 `$ sudo apt-get install nfs-common`
 -- Provides NFS client functionality